 View the dates assigned to the graded discussion.

 View Assignments Page

-On the Assignments Index Page, the graded discussion shows there are multiple users and dates assigned to the discussion.
+On the Assignments Page, the graded discussion shows there are multiple users and dates assigned to the discussion.
 Hover over the text to view date availability.